 If your laptop does boot to BIOS when you press the relevant button, then the good news is that your laptop keyboard is working.
 The bad news is that Windows isn’t seeing it that way, and you’ll need to convince it.

-Note: you may need to connect an external keyboard to your laptop to go through this process – meaning to type in your Windows password.
+Note: you may need to connect an external keyboard to your laptop to go through this process, as you will need to have a way to type in your Windows password.

 Check Windows 10 for Keyboard system file errors